 Whirring, Humming, or Grinding

-If you hear a whirring or grinding sound from the wheel that amplifies as the car accelerates or as the car turns, chances are it’s a worn wheel bearing.
+If you hear whirring or grinding noises from the wheel that amplifies as the car accelerates or as the car turns, chances are it’s a worn wheel bearing and it’s time to do some diagnosing.
 This can be tested by checking for any excess play in the wheel.
 If the problem is ignored, dirt and debris will likely sneak into the bearing, producing sloppy steering and decreasing the lifespan of the wheel bearing.
 You’ll want to complete this repair as soon as possible.

 Squeaking, Squealing, Screeching, Grinding, or Rattling